Kordyjan/bevy_sorting/README.md

 }
 ```

 `count_xp` will be executed before `update_stats` and `run_levelup_animation`.
 Two later can possibly be executed in parallel.
-There will be no 1-frame delay between level-up event being emmitted and read.
+There will be no 1-frame delay between a level-up event being emitted and read.

 ## It is quite verbose, isn't it?

 Yes.
-This is a first proof of concept.
-In the future I plan to add automatic detection of writes and reads based on system signatures.
+This is the first proof of concept.
+In the future, I plan to add automatic detection of writes and reads based on system signatures.